-- Mix the cornstarch and water together.
-Then add the remaining Sauce ingredients.
+Mix the cornstarch with a splash of the water.
+Then add the remaining Sauce ingredients, including remaining water.

 For the purpose of sharing this recipe on my blog, I made it in a frypan (to make sure it worked cooking the beef in a saucepan).
 But usually I make this in my wok!

-3. This recipe is slightly adapted from The Woks of Life.
+5. This recipe is adapted from The Woks of Life.
 This blog is my "go to" trusted source for American Chinese recipes.
 It is run by a Chinese American family who used to own a restaurant - doesn't get anymore reliable than that!!

 6. Nutrition assuming this serves 3.
 I measured the amount of oil discarded to calculate the nutrition.